-Whether you’re braving the cold for a night under the stars, or you’re warming yourself by the fireplace, there’s no need to waste all that sweet, sweet heat.
+Whether you’re braving the cold for a night under the stars, or warming yourself by the fireplace after a bike trip adventure, there’s no need to waste all that sweet, sweet heat.
 Cook yourself up a meal over those roaring flames and enjoy that special ‘barbecue’ taste you only get from an open fire.
 These campfire recipes are easy and more fun than you can, well, shake a stick at!

 You can skewer just about anything on a stick and call it a kebab.
 Meat, chicken, onion slices, haloumi cheese, chunks of pineapple, red peppers, zucchini and mushrooms all work well.
 Ensure that your skewers don’t dry out by marinating them for 30 minutes before you cook them and drizzling the marinade over the top while they’re sizzling on the fire.